Emerald-Bit/Multimodal-Hybrid-RAG/README.md

 ## Document and Chunk Metadata

 Documents retain metadata such as source, document type, page number, and chunk identifiers.
 This supports traceability, debugging, filtering, and future source-link generation.

-## Semantic Answer Caching

-Repeated or semantically similar questions can be served from an answer cache.
-This reduces latency and lowers language-model expenditure for frequently asked questions.

 ## Multi-Stage Request Validation